-Here’s another little bit of my Viking story.
+Here’s another little bit of my Viking story, THE FLAME OF BATTLE.
 Dyrfinna’s troops are on a little bit of mountain, which they’ve fortified against the enemy.
 They’re outnumbered ten to one, and Dyrfinna is waiting — hoping — for the arrival of the rest of the fleet before they all get killed.

 Some of her crew were up and whispering near the fortifications.
 One of them was Ostryg.
 “What’s happening?”
 Dyrfinna whispered as she joined them.